BeaGir/JLNXB_243/README.md

-The folder MFA_Package (just uploaded the first version, the only thing left is the unit test for the main function)
+The folder MFA_Package (just uploaded the 2nd version! should be a complete one.)

-Tips for installing the MFA package
+Tips for installing the new version MFA package
+- remove.package("MFA")
 - download MFA.zip
 - unzip it
 - open MFA.Rproj in Rstudio